Take A Walk, 4th edition

-My second published book, now called Take a Walk: 110 Walks Within 30 Minutes of Seattle and the Greater Puget Sound was a longer endeavor than the Hillary biography and became a Seattle region best‑seller.
+My second published book -- now in its 20th year and 4th Edition.
+It now has a companion book in Portland, OR, so this one has been renamed Take a Walk Seattle, or the longer title, Take a Walk: 120 Walks through Natural Places in Seattle, Everett, Tacoma, and Olympia (Take a Walk Seattle).
+I spent 4 months in 2016 updating the walks, text, and photographs.
+When I first wrote this book in 1995, it was a longer endeavor than the Hillary biography and became a Seattle region best‑seller.
 After years of writing short travel articles for NW Prime Times, I realized that I had a good start on 100 walks in the metropolitan area within a two‑hour drive of Seattle.
 I put together a five‑page proposal and submitted it to Sasquatch Books, a small but prestigious publishing house in Seattle.
 I received kudus for the proposal itself, and a contract to write the book.
 Then came the fun, and the work.

-The urban trails to be included in the book were each 1 to 5 miles long, and I was determined to put a foot on each step of them.
+The urban trails to be included in the book were each 1‑5 miles long, and I was determined to put a foot on each step of them.
 Over the following ten months my family and I (in various combinations) walked or bicycled over 400 miles of trails.
 On weekends the four of us went together.
 On weekdays you'd often find me hand‑in‑hand with four‑year‑old Amanda, traipsing through a wetland near Everett, a stand of old‑growth forest in Olympia, or through a Japanese garden in Seattle.
 Armed with picnic lunches, camera, extra film, and a small tape recorder, we covered over 120 different trails.
 I loved working with my editor at Sasquatch, and I loved the freedom she gave me to choose the trails to include and the sidebars to present.
-Near the end of the editorial process I submitted a portfolio of hundreds of black and white glossy prints from which the illustrating photos were chosen.
-If I have one regret on this first edition, it was the choice of paper -- it was a bit thin, and the photos were not improved by the faint see-through quality of the paper.
-No worries, though.
-The book sold well, and continued to sell for several years, until it was time to do a second edition.
-(The most recent edition has better paper and much better digital photos)

 Preview and/or buy Take A Walk now at Amazon!